parkingdata/spec/README.md

 5XX errors will be returned in extraordinary situations (typically server-sides failures).

 ##### Authentication and Authorization
 The current version of the APDS API assumes that authentication is performed using a custom HTTP header containing a pre-shared secret (token), issued by the platform operator per client.
-The name of the custom header is **X-MCC-Access_Token**, the token will typically be a UUID-formatted identifier.
+The name of the custom header is **X-MCC-Access-Token**, the token will typically be a UUID-formatted identifier.
 Both, a missing authentication header, as well as an authentication header bearing an unknown access token, will lead to HTTP status **401 (Unauthorized)** to be returned.

 Future versions of the API specification might offer alternative approaches.